 How to Effectively Clean Your Closets.
 This doesn’t sound like it should be something that takes a lot of thought right?
 But it is crazy how fast the kids seem to outgrow their clothes and their hobbies??
 One area in my house that seems to be on the never ending list to do is cleaning the closets.
 Now this task can go faster with a good methodical process in place.
-(I have included links to some great products that can make your life easier.
-You can buy them through my online sales links.)
+(I have included affiliate links to products I love.
+As an Amazon Associate, I earn from qualifying purchases. )

 I don’t know about your house but out of sight and out of mind is how it works with the kids.
 IF they can’t see it the closet isn’t messy right??
 I mean have you ever counted how many are in your house??
 I really recommend before starting listing them out and the goals for the contents before diving into the closet.

 Empty out your closet completely- Think of this as a closet cleanse.
 Take every single thing that is in your closet and place it all on your bed, on the floor or wherever.
 Once you have everything in one pile, you can visually see how much stuff you actually have.

 Clean your closet– While the closet is empty, wipe down the walls and shelves, and vacuum the carpet.
 This will help get rid of the smells and cobwebs that may be lingering in there.
 Now if you are height challenged like me you can use a Swiffer duster to get to the parts you can’t reach, trust me this is a lifesaver.
 Plus it’s easy enough your kids can use it around the house to help with dusting as well.

 Separate Out Everything– Get some empty cardboard boxes; you will need three actually.
 One is for things you are keeping, one is for things you are donating and one is for things you are throwing out.
 Now, it is time to go through each and every piece of clothing and accessory you have accumulated over time.
 This includes shoes as well.
 Any clothing that you no longer want or no longer fits can be put in the donated box.